shawnmckinney/LdapEntityManager/DESIGN.md

 ```

 - This sample structure is compatible with inetorgperson in LDAP.
 It contains attributes like uid, cn, sn, description and userPassword.
-- LEM requires a field named 'key' which contains the physical attribute name of the Relative Distinquished Name (RDN) of the LDAP node.
+- Requires a field named 'key' which contains the physical attribute name of the Relative Distinquished Name (RDN) of the LDAP node.
-- LEM requires a field named 'object_class' which contains the LDAP attribute name for objectClass.
+- Requires a field named 'object_class' which contains the LDAP attribute name for objectClass.
-- All LDAP strutural and auxilliary objectClasses are supported.
-All LDAP attributes are supported.
+- All LDAP structural and auxilliary objectClasses are supported.

 #### YAML Entity File

-A data entity file is required when using interface type #1.
+Required when using interface type #1.
 It contains the actual data to be processed by the APIs.
 LDAP semantics and syntaxes must be followed.
 Errors in LDAP are returned as checked Exceptions from the APIs.

 ```